ElasticEmail/elasticemail-csharp/docs/SegmentsApi.md

             // config.AddApiKeyPrefix("X-ElasticEmail-ApiKey", "Bearer");

             var apiInstance = new SegmentsApi(config);
-            var name = name_example;  // string | Name of the segment you want to load.
+            var name = "name_example";  // string | Name of the segment you want to load.
 Will load all contacts if the 'All Contacts' name has been provided

             try
             {